-- a.
-Daily attendance monitoring - i.
+- i.
 Daily attendance monitoring is the responsibility of the trainer and assessor. - ii.
-The daily attendance record sheet must be marked for each hour timetabling session. - iii.
-The daily attendance record sheet must be stored overnight in a locked filing cabinet for security reasons. - b.
-Weekly attendance monitoring - i.
+The daily attendance record sheet must be marked for each hour of the timetabling session. - iii.
+The daily attendance record sheet must be stored overnight in a locked filing cabinet for - security reasons.
+Records are further secured electronically on servers.

+- i.
 Weekly attendance monitoring is the responsibility of the Administration Manager, who calculates and records students' weekly attendance totals and ensures records are updated in the Student Management System. - ii.
-The Administration Manager ensures that any student who has not commenced their course/s within 14 days of the expected course commencement date has been reported via PRISMS. - c.
-Course attendance requirement - i.
+The Administration Manager ensures that any student who has not commenced their course/s within 14 days of the expected course commencement date has been reported via PRISMS.

+c.
+Course attendance requirement

+- i.
 Students are required to attend at least 80% of scheduled classes, lectures and online learning sessions to ensure they are appropriately and adequately exposed to course content enabling them to successfully undertake and complete their courses. - ii.
 Attendance is monitored regularly and is used as a variable in determining possible contributing reasons in circumstances where students are identified being at risk or have failed to meet course progress requirements in accordance with the Institute's Course Progress Monitoring Policy.